esa/pagmo2/doc/sphinx/quickstart.rst

 C++
 ---

-After following the :ref:`install` you will be able to compile and run your first C++ pagmo program:
+After following the :ref:`installation guide <install>`, you will be able to compile and run your first C++ pagmo program:

 .. literalinclude:: docs/examples/getting_started.cpp
    :language: c++
    :linenos:

 Place it into a ``getting_started.cpp`` text file and compile it (for example) with:

 .. code-block:: bash

-   g++ -O2 -DNDEBUG -std=c++11 getting_started.cpp -pthread
+   g++ -O2 -DNDEBUG -std=c++11 getting_started.cpp -pthread -lboost_serialization -ltbb

 If you installed pagmo with support for optional 3rd party libraries, you might need to add additional switches to the command-line invocation of the compiler.
-For instance, if you enabled the optional NLopt support, you will have to link your executable to the ``nlopt`` library:
+For instance, if you enabled the optional NLopt support, you will have to link your executable to the
+``nlopt`` library:

 .. code-block:: bash